rust-lang/book/second-edition/nostarch/chapter05.md

 };
 ```

-Listing 5-7: Using struct update syntax to set a new `email` and `username`
+Listing 5-7: Using struct update syntax to set new `email` and `username`
 values for a `User` instance but use the rest of the values from the fields of
 the instance in the `user1` variable